ryangerardwilson/rgwml/README.md

 1. Overview
 -----------

+## `db_utils`

+- **Purpose**: Query various SQL databases with simple elegant syntax.
+- **Features**: This module supports the following database connections:
+  - MSSQL Server

 ## `csv_utils`

 - **Purpose**: A Comprehensive Toolkit for CSV File Management, in AI/ML pipelines.
-- **Features**: `csv_utils` offers a powerful suite of tools designed for efficient and flexible handling of CSV files.
+- **Features**: Offers a powerful suite of tools designed for efficient and flexible handling of CSV files.
 Key components include:
   - **CsvBuilder**: A versatile builder for creating and manipulating CSV files, facilitating:
     - **Easy Initialization**: Start with a new CSV or load from an existing file.
     - **Custom Headers and Rows**: Set custom headers and add rows effortlessly.